alexandre-touret/alexandre-touret.github.io/content/posts/rest-api-versioning.en.md

 ## Appropriate (or not) technologies

-In my opinion, technologies based on a monolith don't fit to handle _properly_ API Versioning.
+In my opinion, technologies based on the [monolith pattern](https://microservices.io/patterns/monolithic.html) don't fit handling _properly_ API Versioning.
-If you are not eager to execute two versions of your monolith, you would have to provide both of the two versions with the same app and runtime.
+If you are not eager to execute two versions of your [monolith](https://microservices.io/patterns/monolithic.html), you would have to provide both of the two versions within the same app and runtime.

 You see the point?